Pottery, Ceramics and Clay Primer

 When cooled, glazes can be used to decorate the fired object and then refired to between 1100°C and 1300°C depending on the type of clay used.

 Traditionally, Raku ware is a type of Japanese pottery used in Japanese tea ceremonies, most often in the form of chawan tea bowls.
 It is traditionally characterised by being hand-shaped rather than thrown producing fairly porous vessels, which result from low firing temperatures with lead glazes and the removal of pieces from the kiln while still glowing hot.
-In the traditional Japanese process, the fired raku piece is removed from the hot kiln and is allowed to cool in the open air.
+In the traditional Japanese process, the fired Raku piece is removed from the hot kiln and is allowed to cool in the open air.
 The familiar technique of placing the ware in a container filled with organic, combustible material is not a traditional Raku practice.
 Raku techniques have been modified by contemporary potters worldwide.
+Link.